MaxIsmagilov/BeepBoopChess/README.md

 # BobChess
-BobChess is the (not) official chess engine of Bob.
+BobChess is the (not really) official chess engine of Bob.
+Bob.